 The startup costs can be a challenge.
 For the startup phase, you may want to consider, a small operation and buy used equipment.

-- Skilled and knowledgeable about all types of tools
+- Skills and knowledge of all types of tools related to construction.

-- Knowledge of remodeling trades and residential construction techniques, procedures, tools, equipment, safety, and materials
+- Knowledge of remodeling and residential construction techniques, procedures, equipment, safety, and materials.

 - Proficiency in trim work, drilling and setting hardware for doors and windows, setting windows, stair layouts, etc.